How do you know where you stand, when you don’t seem to fit in a single box?

 Mindfulness of the Times: You do not have to adhere to outdated gender-role stereotypes--if they do not resonate with you--as these are becoming a thing of the past.
 Women are now tackling more male-dominated jobs and "masculine" tasks, which rejects the notion that women should be seen but not heard.
 Many women are doing the bookkeeping for their household and are even in charge of the budget.
 In some households, women are the primary breadwinner and often make higher salaries than their spouses, which goes against the the former, female persona as a dependent of her husband.
 Some cultures continue to reject the modernization of today's woman.
 While feeling ostracized by people who do not agree with your lifestyle practices can feel terrible, it is important to remember that you are a product of modern-times, who is ascribing to modern-ideals.
 Although some will not be accepting of these shifts, it is better to face that reality than to inconvenience yourself simply to make other people feel more comfortable.
 Rejecting socially-acceptable gender roles can be a serious challenge for many millennials, as they attempt to disentangle their values from that of their their family or heritage.
 Millennials have the added challenge of being experienced as radically different from their mother's generation, which can cause conflict between mothers and daughters, as well.
 We tend to have a hard time individuating from the identity that our culture or upbringing has subjected us to, especially when it clashes with the path we have forged for ourselves.
 For instance, maybe it goes against your culture's best practices to move in with your partner before marriage, or to do anything "out of order" for that matter.
 This will undoubtedly leave room for an internal struggle if you are caught choosing between cultural norms and personal desires.
 It is becoming more common for people to break the rules that the mainstream has left imprinted on our psyche.
 This is due to the reality that life is not always going to allow for things to be done in the perfect order, and we sometimes have to make traction in our lives in a manner that makes sense to us.
 By being mindful of the current state of the world, and considering the reality that we are literally experiencing history in the making during a women's revolution, we can feel less entrenched in outdated belief patterns and limiting lifestyle practices.

-With feminism being at the forefront of today’s social and political climate, it was my hope for this blog to inspire you to live out your truth, despite what the naysayers have to say.
+With the Divine Feminine archetype rising today, it is my intention to inspire you to live out your truth, despite what the naysayers have to say.
 I would like to normalize obscurity and to help women challenge the status-quo, in hopes of living more authentically.
-Feel free to message me with your thoughts, as I would LOVE to hear what you have to say!

 Eva Moheban, LCSW